-According to Gartner’s report on marketing budget 2017-2018, CMOs have allocated 9.2% of marketing budget to marketing analytics.
-While the overall marketing budget has slipped to 11.3% in 2017 (up from 12.1% in 2016), marketing analytics will apparently have the largest spend in the coming days.
-This is a pointer that heavy marketing budget in previous years has come to put heavy expectations as well, few of which are still pending; as pointed out by Ewan McIntyre, research director, Gartner for Marketers.
+According to Gartner’s annual report on CMO Spend Survey 2021-2022, CMOs have allocated 11% of the marketing budget to marketing analytics indicating marketing analytics will apparently have the largest spend in the coming days.
+This is a pointer that heavy marketing budget in previous years has come to put heavy expectations as well, a few of which are still pending; as pointed out by Ewan McIntyre, research director, Gartner for Marketers.

-The same Gartner report has also revealed that this slip in marketing budget is a result of marketers over-investing in areas that fail to give measurable results.
+The same Gartner report has also revealed that overall marketing budgets have fallen to 6.4% of the total turnover of the company in 2021, compared to 11% in 2020.
+It further says that this slip in building a marketing budget is owing to marketers over-investing in areas that fail to give measurable results on top of Covid-19 pandemic lasting effects.
 The only solution is to understand the need of the hour.

-If you are planning to design to a marketing budget that your CFO will approve instantly, you will need to sketch out a budget that revolves around your customer.
+If you are developing a marketing budget as a percentage of turnover, that your CFO will approve instantly, you will need to sketch out a budget that revolves around your customer.

 Let’s face the facts.
 According to PwC’s consumer intelligence series: